QualITAWG/qualitawg.github.io/2024/0-Calls.md

 ## Submission Instructions

 QualITA 24 accepts contributions covering all aspects of quality, such as monitoring, benchmarking, measuring, modeling, assessing, capacity planning, workload characterization, operational analysis, verification, validation, and testing.
-Both methodological and practical aspects are taken into account, including any technique
-(e.g. analytical models, simulators, statistical analysis, machine learning, formal methods, soft computing) and tool, in any possible digital system and service application domain (e.g. real-time, blockchain, systems of systems, cyber-physical systems, IoT, Cloud, Fog, Edge, Intelligent transportation systems, fintech, digital health, blockchain).
+Both methodological and practical aspects are taken into account, including any technique (e.g. analytical models, simulators, statistical analysis, machine learning, formal methods, soft computing) and tool, in any possible digital system and service application domain (e.g. real-time, blockchain, systems of systems, cyber-physical systems, IoT, Cloud, Fog, Edge, Intelligent transportation systems, fintech, digital health, blockchain).
 According to the spirit of the conference, the review process will be aimed at providing comments that could be used by the authors mostly for strengthening the contribution form, making them accessible and useful for the broad audience, and increasing the likelihood of generating fruitful discussions.

-- Deadline: **May, 31st**
+- Deadline: **May, 12th**
-- Notification: **June, 10th**
+- Notification: **May, 15th**
-- Submission Formats: extended abstracts must be submitted in PDF format, following the IEEE template available at https://www.ieee.org/conferences/publishing/templates.html, and must not exceed **three pages** in length, including references.
+- Submission Formats: extended abstracts of 1-2 pages

 Panel and Keynote proposals, Industrial, Outlook 2030, and blue sky contributions and ideas.